Taywee/NerdyNights/_sources/nerdynights/asmfirstapp.txt

 Putting It All Together
 -----------------------

-Download and unzip the `background.zip
-<http://www.nespowerpak.com/nesasm/background.zip>`__ sample files.
-All the
-code above is in the background.asm file.
+Download and unzip the :download:`background.zip <files/background.zip>` sample files.
+All the code above is in the background.asm file.
 Make sure that file, mario.chr, and background.bat is in the same folder as `NESASM3
 <http://www.nespowerpak.com/nesasm/NESASM3.zip>`__, then double click on
 background.bat.
 That will run NESASM3 and should produce background.nes.
 Run that NES file in `FCEUXD SP